Buying A Propane Tank - The Ultimate Guide

 Propane, also known as LP Gas or Liquefied Petroleum Gas, has become standard in many American homes and businesses.

-With its clean and reliable heat and energy source, propane power and heat is here to stay, but something is slowly changing in the industry:
+With its clean and reliable heat and energy source, propane power and heat are here to stay, but something is slowly changing in the industry:

 More home and business owners are buying propane tanks.